alcidesrh/laravel-generic-resource/readme.md

     // it will return a collection of user with only the id and name fields. return new GenericResourceCollection( $users->paginate( $perPage ), ['id', 'name']);

-    //you can pass nested property as well as the example before return new GenericResourceCollection( $users->paginate( $perPage ), [
+    //you can pass nested property as well as in the GenericResource return new GenericResourceCollection( $users->paginate( $perPage ), [
         'id',
         'name',